bradf83/springreact/README.md

 * You will now see your fully functioning application on 8080

 # TODO
-* Remember to have a leeway setting for refresh
 * Think about moving the access/refresh pair store to REDIS instead of Maria
-* Create a new filter for the refresh process, if a user passes refresh then give ROLE_REFRESH_TOKEN and only allow users with that role to refresh
 * Logout to destroy refresh token
 * Refresh token by access device, possibly manage tokens
 * Getting Started - Node, Yarn, JDK